-The excellence of Lawrence Technological University’s programs is recognized by independent comparative guidebooks and other organizations, such as U.S. News & World Report, Princeton Review, PayScale, G.I.
+The excellence of Lawrence Technological University’s programs is recognized by independent comparative guidebooks and other organizations, such as U.S. News & World Report, Princeton Review, the Brookings Institution, PayScale, Business Insider, G.I.
 Jobs, and the Association of Independent Technological Universities.

 U.S. News & World Report

-Lawrence Technological University ranked within the Top Tier of U.S. News’ America’s Best Colleges rankings for 2015.
-Within its classification of Regional Universities-Midwest, Lawrence Tech ranks 54th of 109 colleges and universities listed, including ties.
+Lawrence Technological University ranked in the Top Tier of U.S. News’ America’s Best Colleges rankings for 2016.
+Within its classification of Regional Universities-Midwest, Lawrence Tech ranks 54th of 112 colleges and universities listed, including ties.
 Lawrence Tech has consistently ranked in the top tier of its category since the early 1990s.

-Lawrence Tech's online undergraduate and graduate degree programs were again ranked among the nation’s best in the 2015 survey by U.S. News & World Report.
-The online graduate engineering programs ranked 20th out of the top 58 and the computer/information technology programs 23rd out of 30.
+Lawrence Tech's online undergraduate and graduate degree programs were again ranked among the nation’s best in the 2016 survey by U.S. News & World Report.
 The survey rates online programs on such factors as student engagement, peer reputation, faculty credentials and training, and student services and technology.

-Lawrence Technological University has earned the 2015 “Best in the Midwest” designation for the sixth year in a row from The Princeton Review, based on academic excellence and a student survey.
-Lawrence Tech was among the 159 colleges selected in the 12-state Midwest Region and 648 colleges selected overall, representing about 23 percent of the nation’s more than 2,800 four-year colleges.
+Lawrence Technological University has earned the 2016 “Best in the Midwest” designation for the seventh year in a row from The Princeton Review, based on academic excellence and a student survey.
+Lawrence Tech was among the 159 colleges selected in the 12-state Midwest Region and 649 colleges selected overall, representing only 25 percent of the nation’s more than 2,800 four-year colleges.

 Lawrence Technological University also is listed in The Princeton Review’s “Guide to 352 Green Colleges," 2015 edition.
 In 2014, LTU was featured in the "Guide to 334 Green Colleges."
 In 2013 Lawrence Tech was the only university in the Detroit area named to the prestigious list and one of only eight in Michigan.